• Skip to main content

 Instructions

-• Preheat the oven to gas mark 4/350oF/180oC and line a 9 x 13 inch rectangle baking tin with parchment paper then set aside.
+• Preheat the oven to gas mark 4/350oF/180oC/160oC fan and line a 9 x 13 inch rectangle baking tin with parchment paper then set aside.

 • Cream together the butter and sugar until light and fluffy then add in the vegetable oil and combine.
 Mix in the biscoff spread and vanilla extract then add the eggs one at a time while mixing between each egg.
 Pour in the milk and combine then mix in the salt and gradually add the flour.

 • Pour the batter into the baking tin and bake the cake for 30 minutes.
-Insert a skewer into the cake to check it is baked throughout.
-Place the baking tin on a cooking rack until the cake cools.
-Once the cake cools, make the buttercream.
+Insert a skewer into the centre of the cake to check it is baked throughout.
+Place the baking tin on a cooling rack to allow the cake to completely cool.

-• Using a stand mixer with a paddle attachment or hand mixer, mix the butter for 45 seconds then add in the icing sugar.
-Mix until well combined then add and mix in the biscoff spread.
+• Using a stand mixer with a paddle attachment or hand mixer, beat the butter for around 1 minute on a medium setting then add in the icing sugar.
+Mix until well combined then mix in the biscoff spread.
 Add the milk to loosen the frosting and continue to mix until smooth.
-Spread the frosting onto the cake using a palette knife then sprinkle on the crushed biscuit.
+Spread the frosting onto the cake using a palette knife then sprinkle on the crushed biscuits.
 Allow the frosting to set for 30 minutes and then enjoy!

 Reader Interactions